ratebarn/ratebarn-api-docs/resource-get-quote-requests.md

 ## Pagination

 Use the field *paginate* to toggle pagination off or on.
-Use paginate="true" to enable or paginate="false" to disable
+Use paginate="true" to enable or paginate="false" to disable pagination.

 ###### Example